Vitamin C – Best Foods and Recipes

 James Lind undertook the first documented, controlled trial to establish that citrus fruits prevented scurvy.
 Subsequently, Vitamin C was the first vitamin to be discovered in 1912.
 Vitamin C was later isolated in 1928 and synthesised in 1933.

-Conditions that Increase Demand for Vitamin C
+Conditions that Increase Your Demand for Vitamin C

 Because fresh produce is more readily available in the modern food environment, Vitamin C deficiency (scurvy) is rare today.
 However, you may still be at a higher risk of Vitamin C deficiency if you: